Urinary tract infections for dogs are painful illnesses and cause a lot of troubles in affected dogs.

 Urinary tract infections for dogs or UTIs are infections caused by bacteria, fungi or at times, parasites in the urinary tract of the dog.

 The urinary tract includes organs like the bladder, kidneys, ureters, and urethra.
-The bacteria in the environment or the intestines enter the urethra and consequently, proliferate in the urinary bladder.
+The bacteria in the environment and the intestines enter the urethra and consequently, proliferate in the urinary bladder.

 As a result, an acute infection hits the dog and symptoms like frequency of urination, bloody urination and so on show up.
 Urinary tract infections for dogs can be extremely painful, causing a lot of irritation and discomfort.